 As a socially responsible company with opportunities for community sponsorship, Kemin works closely with a variety of organizations, including, but not limited to, the organizations listed below.

-As a World Food Programme (WFP) corporate partner, we work to improve the quality and safety of the worldwide food supply chain.
-WFP is one of the world's leading humanitarian agencies fighting hunger worldwide, providing food assistance in emergencies and programs that help communities improve nutrition and build resilience.
+The World Food Programme (WFP) is Kemin’s largest global, community partner and together, work to improve the quality and safety of the worldwide food supply chain.
+The World Food Programme was recently awarded the Noble Peace Prize for it’s efforts to combat hunger and its contribution to bettering conditions for peace in conflict-affected areas.
+As one of the world's leading humanitarian agencies, WFP fights hunger worldwide, provides food assistance in emergencies and programs that help communities improve nutrition and build resilience.

-As one of the first corporate partners of WFP, Kemin and the organization have worked together for more than a decade to assist with complex and evolving food quality and safety strategy.
-Kemin has provided critical assistance in developing and implementing a Food Safety Quality Management System and Quality Culture within the WFP.
+As one of its first corporate partners, Kemin and WFP have worked together for more than a decade to assist with complex and evolving food quality and safety strategy.
+Kemin provides critical assistance in developing and implementing a Food Safety Quality Management System and Quality Culture within WFP to better assist with emergency food programs, especially in crisis situations and war-torn areas.

 In 2017, Kemin formally extended our partnership with World Food Programme and agreed to donate additional services, including laboratory analysis in Belgium and expertise in quality management from the U.S.A., to help achieve Zero Hunger.